Robinson Rams

 The Robinson Rams are the athletic teams of Robinson Secondary School of Fairfax, Virginia, a suburb southwest of Washington, D.C.
-The school's athletic program includes 18 VHSL 6A varsity sports which compete in the Concorde District of the Group 6A North Region, formerly the AAA Northern Region.
+The school's athletic program includes 18 VHSL 6A varsity sports which compete in the Patriot District of Occoquan Region 6C, formerly the Group 6A North Region, and originally the AAA Northern Region.

 Championship teams

 Football

 The varsity football team plays at Coffey Stadium, and its helmet is currently similar to that of the Los Angeles Rams of the NFL.
 Given the team's popularity, long-time success, and sizable student body, the Rams regularly attract 1000 fans a game.